hujhax/austin-improv-wiki/Ryan Austin.md

 Ryan Austin is a well-dressed improviser who works mostly with [[The Hideout Theatre]].

 ## History
 Ryan began improv classes at [[The Hideout Theatre]] in May 2011.
 He was completely unaware of long form narrative improv before seeing his first show at the Hideout and fell in love instantly.
 He graduated with a BFA in screenwriting and that love of story has kept him fully engaged in improv storytelling.
 He has been a member of both [[Local Genius Society]] and [[Past Lives]].
-Currently he performs with [[The Starborn]].
+Currently he performs with [[The Starborn]] and [[Austin-Austin]].

 He began directing improv in August of 2012 when [[Ruby Willmann]] handed down the host/director role of [[The Fancy-Pants Mashup]] to him.
 He has since become a director for [[Maestro]] and co-directed the 2014 *[[Theatresports]]* mainstage run at the Hideout with [[Lacy Shawn]].